eromatiya/the-glorious-dotfiles/README.md

 **If you are the owner of one of my config and want to take it down, just tell me.
 Otherwise, thank you.
 Credits to the owners.
-The awesome theme itself is a fork of PapaElGringo's** [material-awesome](https://github.com/PapyElGringo/material-awesome) **Check his repos, he got some awesome sh*ts.
+The awesome theme itself is a fork of PapyElGringo's** [material-awesome](https://github.com/PapyElGringo/material-awesome) **Check his repos, he got some awesome sh*ts.
 No pun intended.**

 **If you have a question, feel free to open an issue.**